Our housing needs are changing — and the dedicated dining room is one of the casualties.

 In 2019, the National Association of Home Builders (NAHB) found that 86 percent of recent and prospective home buyers preferred a combination kitchen/dining room area, or an open plan kitchen, instead of a separate dining room.
 So why do the majority of new constructions still include this underutilized feature?

 The reason is partially historical.
 “In the early 20th century and prior, many homes had servants,” the UCLA Life at Home study explains.
 “The kitchen was their separate domain, while the family ate in the dining room.”
-But as servant duties were taken over by kitchen appliances, the kitchen became the social gathering place of the household.
+But as servant duties were taken over by kitchen appliances, the kitchen became the social gathering place of the home.
 Thus was born the eat-in kitchen — and the dining room, relegated to barely more than a showpiece, died.

-Nowadays, homeowners are finding creative ways to make something of these scarcely used rooms.
-The 2017 Angie’s List survey found that nearly two-thirds of homeowners use their formal dining room table for other activities, including crafts, storage, and kid’s homework.
+Nowadays, homeowners are finding creative ways to make something useful out of these scarcely used rooms.
+The 2017 Angie’s List survey found that nearly two-thirds of homeowners use their formal dining room table for other activities, including crafts, storage, and kids’ homework.
 Still, others have completely converted the space into a guest room, home office, media room, or even a home gym.
 As American households invariably need more and more space, the formal dining room has also been repurposed into multi-use “flex” spaces, like combination office/guest spaces.

 …the Resource design team has seen dozens of these converted dining rooms over the years.
 That’s because transforming furniture — like wall beds and height-adjusting or expanding tables — let homeowners re-purpose their dining rooms for the majority of the year, and still entertain family and friends during the holidays.